China blasts Trump's new trade tariffs

 "China hopes the U.S. will exercise restraint in using trade restrictions," the ministry said in a statement, warning that it will "resolutely defend its legitimate interests."

-Other countries and companies are also firing back against the Trump administration's announcement.
+Other countries and foreign companies are also firing back against the Trump administration's announcement.
 Here's what they're saying:

 South Korea: We're taking this to the WTO